mulforma/Zelar/README.md

 Some command uses vvx services like `short` command that use [XURLShortener](https://github.com/thevvx/xurlsh) which is also **Open Source**.
 What that means is that you can also edit the 3rd party code and it *may* improve the bot performance.

-## Is there a community or support server?
+## Is there a community or a support server?

 Surely the community is the most important thing in **Open Source** thingy.
 If we don't have a community, the Open Source thing will be useless.
 That's why we have a Discord server!
 You can join it and ask questions, share your ideas, and help us to improve the bot.